PrettySwift/prettyswift.github.io/lessons/first-application/index.md

 ---

 # Lesson Objectives
-- Be able to build and run a simple application
+- Build and run a simple application
 - Learn how to navigate Xcode
 - Design user interfaces with storyboards